Apply for a gaming machines licence.

-A gaming machine licence is required in respect of premises providing amusements with prizes by way of machines.
+A gaming machine licence is needed if a premise provides amusements with prizes by way of machines.

-Members Clubs and miner's welfare institutes may apply for a Club Gaming Permit which allows up to three gaming machines of Category B, C or D and also allows certain games of chance.
+Members clubs and miner's welfare institutes may apply for a Club Gaming Permit, which allows up to 3 gaming machines of Category B, C or D and also allows certain games of chance.

-Members Clubs, miner's welfare institutes and commercial clubs may apply for a club machine permit which authorises the use of up to three gaming machines which can be Category B, C or D.
+Members clubs, miner's welfare institutes and commercial clubs may apply for a club machine permit, which authorises the use of up to 3 gaming machines which can be Category B, C or D.